shuresarwasyi/example-react-ts-modular/README.md

   - `modules/`: Contains feature-specific modules or components.
   - `layouts/`: Includes layout components for structuring the application's overall appearance.
   - `utils/`: Holds utility functions and helper modules used across the application.
-    - `api_helper.ts`: Provides utility functions for making API requests and handling authentication.
+    - `apiRequest.ts`: Provides utility functions for making API requests and handling authentication.
   - `config/`: Contains configuration files, such as API configurations.
     - `api.ts`: Contains the API configuration details, including endpoints, authentication methods, and credentials.